libretro/docs/docs/library/pcsx_rearmed.md

 It doesn't seem to matter whatever BIOS version is used and from what region, as long as it's from a retail PSX/PS one.
 If no compatible BIOS is found, PCSX_ReARMed will revert to use the HLE BIOS, which can have compatibility issues (e.g. memory card issues in Suikoden games, some games just going into black screens, ...).

+### How to obtain the OpenBIOS file

+Unlike the other PlayStation cores (such as Beetle PSX, Beetle PSX HW, and SwanStation), PCSX ReARMed does not include OpenBIOS built-in.
+If you want to use OpenBIOS (openbios.bin) with it:

+* As noted on https://github.com/grumpycoders/pcsx-redux, the latest AppImage is available at https://distrib.app/pub/org/pcsx-redux/project/dev-linux-x64.
+* Extract the Appimage: `./PCSX-Redux-HEAD-x86_64.AppImage --appimage-extract`
+* Copy the `openbios.bin` file from the generated `squashfs-root/usr/share/pcsx-redux/resources` directory.
+* Place `openbios.bin` in your RetroArch System/BIOS directory.

 ## Extensions

 Content that can be loaded by the PCSX ReARMed core have the following file extensions: